What’s Going Around: Colds, croup, flu concerns

 With the increase in colds has come an increase in asthma exacerbations, as well as a lot of cough concerns.

 They have seen walking pneumonia cases stay steady, mostly in elementary and middle school-aged kids.
-They have not seen flu yet, though it has been seen in PA.
+They have not seen flu yet, though it has been seen in Pennsylvania.

 Dr. Joan Thode offered the following advice about gastroenteritis: